sebbbi/perftest/README.md

 **NVIDIA Volta** results (ratios) of most common load/sample operations are identical to Pascal.
 However there are some huge changes raw load performance.
 Raw loads: 1d ~2x faster, 2d-4d ~4x faster (slightly more on 3d and 4d).
 Nvidia definitely seems to now use a faster direct memory path for raw loads.
 Raw loads are now the best choice on Nvidia hardware (which is a direct opposite of their last gen hardware).
 Independent studies of Volta architecture show that their raw load L1$ latency also dropped from 85 cycles (Pascal) down to 28 cycles (Volta).
 This should makes raw loads even more viable in real applications.
 My benchmark measures only throughput, so latency improvement isn't visible.

+**Uniform address optimization:** Uniform address optimization no longer affects StructuredBuffers.
+My educated guess is that StructuredBuffers (like raw buffers) now use the same lower latency direct memory path.
+Nvidia most likely hasn't yet implemented uniform address optimization for these new memory operations.
+Another curiosity is that Volta also has much lower performance advantage in the uniform address optimized cases (versus any other Nvidia GPU, including Turing).

 ### NVidia Turing (RTX 2080 Ti)
 ```
 Buffer<R8>.Load uniform: 0.703ms 23.287x